-- non-clinical development, preclinical research, and clinical trial and regulatory-related costs; - expenses incurred under agreements with sites and consultants that conduct our clinical trials; - expenses related to generating, filing, and maintaining intellectual property; and - employee-related expenses, including salaries, benefits, travel and stock-based compensation expense.
+- non-clinical development, preclinical research, and clinical trial and regulatory-related costs; - expenses incurred under agreements with sites and consultants that conduct our clinical trials; - expenses related to generating, filing, and maintaining intellectual property; - employee-related expenses, including salaries, benefits, travel and stock-based compensation expense.

 Substantially all of our research and development expenses to date have been incurred in connection with EGP-437.
-We expect our research and development expenses to increase for the foreseeable future as we advance EGP-437 through clinical development, including the conduct of our planned clinical trials.
+We expect our research and development expenses to increase for the foreseeable future as we advance our EGP-437 Combination Product through clinical development, including the conduct of our planned clinical trials.
 The process of conducting clinical trials necessary to obtain regulatory approval is costly and time consuming.
-We are unable to estimate with any certainty the costs we will incur in the continued development of EGP-437.
+We are unable to estimate with any certainty the costs we will incur in the continued development of our EGP-437 Combination Product.
 Clinical development timelines, the probability of success and development costs can differ materially from expectations.